-There’s a blend that just makes our morning fantastic, and it’s a blending of eggs, milk, and cinnamon with bread dipped in.
-There’s something about the savory sweet smell of it, and the anticipation of having it painted with butter and drizzled with syrup, with a side of breakfast sausage and a tall glass of orange juice that’ll get us out of bed on even the worst of days.
+One amazing blend of foods is perfectly able to make a morning fantastic, and it’s a blending of eggs, milk, and cinnamon with bread dipped in.
+There’s something about the savory-sweet smell of it, and the anticipation of having it painted with butter and drizzled with syrup, with a side of breakfast sausage or bacon and a tall glass of orange juice.
+The promise of this deliciousness will help to get a person out of bed on even the worst of days.

 History of French Toast Day

-Some ancient Latin recipes from the 4th century mention soaking bread in milk before frying, and in fourteenth Century Germany the term ‘poor knights’ pudding’ was coined for the sweet treat because it was seen as an affordable meal for those without too much money to spend.
+Some ancient Latin recipes from the 4th-century mention soaking bread in milk before frying, and in fourteenth Century Germany the term ‘poor knights’ pudding’ was coined for the sweet treat because it was seen as an affordable meal for those without too much money to spend.
 Today, it’s eaten across the world as a breakfast meal or a sweet snack.

 How to Celebrate French Toast Day

 If you’ve got any stale bread in the kitchen, this is a great way to use it up.
 The recipe tends to call for bread that’s at least a day old because older slices will be able to soak up the tasty egg and milk mixture without falling apart.
-Then, once you’ve fried it up, you can slather on as much jam, syrup, fruit or honey as you like.
-If you’re feeling extra indulgent, why not pop a swirl of cream on top?
+Then, once it has been fried up, go ahead and slather on as much butter, jam, syrup, fruit or honey as you like.
+Those who are feeling extra indulgent might want to pop a swirl of cream on top!

 For a fun departure from the usual, consider taking French Toast to another level by adding interesting ingredients.
 Some ideas include adding orange or lemon zest, spices such as nutmeg, or a bit of brown sugar.